Karim-Bouanane/GPS-GSM-Vehicle-Tracker/README.md

 # **Hardware**

 The microcontroller I choose to use for my first prototype was the arduino Nano, its specification satisfy my need for this project.
-It can operate at a frequency up tp 16Mhz, it can go into different sleep modes, it has enough GPIOS and UART-I2C-ADC peripherals which are the only ones needed for this application.
+It can operate at a frequency up tp 16Mhz, it can go into different sleep modes, it has enough GPIOS and UART peripheral which are the only ones needed for this application.

 ## GPS Module